mjg211/ph2rand/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was no NOTEs on win-builder.
+There were no NOTEs on win-builder.

 There was 1 NOTE on local OS X and Windows Server 2008 R2 SP1: